Saturday, March 7, 2015

 Hunter Irvine

-How appropriate for a behind the scenes apostle that my live music video link involves Sherri Youngward.
+How appropriate for a behind the scenes apostle to give a unique video for a song by Sherri Youngward.
 She is a special Christian artist who has been ministering since the late 1990’s, yet her ministry has been a bit off the beaten Christian music path.
 She never moved to Nashville for starters.
-When I was the Youth Minister at my church in Wheat Ridge, Colorado, in 1999, our youth group sponsored her at our church, apparently the first concert our little church had had in about 50 years.
+When I was the Youth Minister at a church in Wheat Ridge, Colorado, in 1999, our youth group sponsored her at our church, apparently the first concert our little church had had in about 50 years.
 Everyone in my church agreed it was a huge blessing for us all.
 There were two parents who did not like me as the Youth Minister, yet after that night, they were always nice to me from then on!
 She is a woman doing much for the kingdom of God, as Bartholomew did.

 God bless you Sherri!